My meaty (or vegan) cholent (or tshoolnt) recipe from Vienna.

 - The evening before you plan to serve the cholent, soak the washed beans and pearl barley covered in 1 1/2 liters / 1 3/4 quarts of water.

 - Preheat the oven to 120°C/250°F.

 - In a 5 to 6 liter/quart large cast-iron cocotte, Dutch oven or electric crockpot (you will need a lid!) melt the schmaltz (or olive oil).

 - If using raw meat, nicely brown the meat on all sides in the melted schmaltz (or oil) over medium-high heat.
 Take the meat out of the pot and reserve for later.

 - Over low heat, sauté and slightly brown the onion with a pinch of salt in the same pot and the same fat for approximately five minutes.

 - Add the crushed garlic and stir until the aroma develops.

-- Season with the two paprikas and the pepper, stir and immediately start to add bit by bit the chicken stock.
+- Season with the two paprikas and the pepper, stir and immediately start to add bit by bit the chicken or vegetable stock.
 Continue to stir well until there are no lumps.

 - Pour in the soaked beans and the pearl barley together with the soaking liquid and bring to a boil.